 Neopetrolisthes maculatus (H. Milne Edwards, 1837)

 Lives on the disc of giant anemones, commonly Heteractis crispa in the Solitary Islands Marine Park.
-This small crab is a filter feeder; their mouthparts have long setae (bristles) which they use like a broom to sweep small organisms out of the water column (see photograph).
+Specimen pictured at a depth of 12 m.

 Flattened chelipeds, the body is white with reddish-brown spots and flecks.
 Large white mouthparts extend far in front of the head, these mouthparts have long setae (bristles) which they use like a broom to sweep small organisms out of the water column (see photograph).
 Colouration may vary, some specimens being very pale.
 Usually found in pairs, they defend their territory vigorously against intruders.
 Specimen pictured carapace size around 30 mm in width.

 Coral Reef Animals of the Indo-Pacific, Terrence M. Gosliner, David W. Behrens and Gary C. Williams, Sea Challengers Publication, Monterey, California.
 1996. p.227.